 Now we enter the 21st century.
 Hook your computer up to some technologically advanced channel controllers from "Light-O-Rama" and your favorite MP3 music and Voila, a fancy color organ.
 If only Mom and Dad were here today to see them.

-So I guess credit kind of goes to all three of these individuals for starting the synchronized christmas lighting craze.
+So these are the guys I've discovered that deserve credit for starting the synchronized christmas lighting craze.
 After I saw Carson's video, I too said, "my time has come for synchronized lighting".
 And the rest is history.

 As explained I take the credit for most of the outside display.
 Kathy has the artistic ability for making the inside of the house take on the Christmas spirit.
 And I love what she does.